 As I previously wrote in my article, Domestic Abuse and the Narcissist , I spent 21 years as a police officer and SVU detective.
 Most of my time was spent at the street level, answering calls for service that included far too many domestic disputes.

-Too many times I would answer a domestic violence call, call paramedics for treatment for the female (victims in domestic disputes are typically female) and, because of the assault, arrest the male, only to be called back to the same residence in a couple of days, a week, or a couple of months later on the same call.
+Too many times I would answer a domestic violence call, call paramedics for treatment for the female (victims in domestic disputes are typically female) and, because of the assault, arrest the male, only to be called back to the same residence in a couple of days, a week, or a couple of months later.
 Another domestic dispute with injuries.

-I would often ask the victim, "Why did you come back?" and would receive a plethora of excuses: "He said he would not do it again," "He told me he loved me," "He said he needed me," "He is a good provider," none of which, at that time due to my not understanding, made any sense to me.
+I often asked the victim: "Why did you come back?"
+I received a plethora of excuses: "He said he would not do it again."
+"He told me he loved me."
+"He said he needed me."
+"He is a good provider."
+None of these excuses, at that time due to my not understanding, made any sense to me.